Aubrey Gordon on Dealing With Aggressive Fatphobia

 For months, I cannot think about what this stranger said—I can only feel it.
 I remember her constantly.
 Shame fills my body like a water balloon, fragile in its fullness.
 The simple act of walking down the street in a fat body called up a deep rage in a perfect stranger.

 Our encounter took place across the street from my office.
 In the afternoons following, I catch myself staring out my window at the corner where it happened, remembering it like some fever dream.
 I become a knot of muscle memory, with tense forearms and fists, calves flexed and ready to run.
-Before I leave for the day, I check out the window again, scanning the street for her.
+Before I leave for the day, I check out the window again, scanning the street for her.“No one will ever love you,” he says, voice loud and tone plain.
+“Not looking like that.”

 I stop wearing the dress I wore that day, first hanging it in the back of my closet, then giving it away a few weeks later.
 Its bold, magenta knit draws too much attention to a body that cannot keep me safe.
 I begin wearing baggy, nondescript clothing.
 Plain jeans and oversized black tunics.
 Long sleeves and large coats.
 Long necklaces over high necklines.
 But even with my new wardrobe and protocol in place, it happens again.